CarlKCarlK/serials/README.md

 * HH:MM
 * MM:SS
-* Edit seconds
+* View/edit seconds
-* Edit minutes
+* View/edit minutes
-* Edit hours
+* View/edit hours

-When editing seconds, hold and then at "00" seconds, release.
-When editing minutes, hold and then release at the current minutes.
-When editing hours, hold and then release at the current hour.
+Do a long hold to start editing.

+With seconds, it will display "00".
+Release at the top of the minute.
+With minutes, it will change the value.
+Release when the minutes is right.
+With hours, it will change the value.
+Release when the hour is right.